What way is that? Perhaps surprisingly, not any of these:

 Analytics might a better fit for you

-Applied AI requires you to have to have a very clear vision of what your model needs to grow up into (and why), then you have to train it towards that.
+Applied AI requires you to have a very clear vision of what your model needs to grow up into (and why), then you have to train it towards that.
 If you don’t know what you want, head to the font of inspiration instead: analytics.

 Spend some time figuring out what looks promising enough to pursue, then come back to machine learning when you’re ready.